sph-mn/sph-sc/readme.md

 * the output, after formatting, is supposed to be as if originally written in c
 * supports all c and its preprocessor
 * command-line application and scheme library
-* possibly also useful as an intermediate language for applications that want to compile to c
+* possibly also useful as an intermediate language for applications that want to generate c code
 * status: should work, been around for a while, easy to maintain and extend
 * license: gpl3+. does not apply to generated code. generated code has your license
 * you can try it out [here](http://sph.mn/dynamic/syntax/sc/c)